 In a Ponzi scheme, fraud is committed by organizers who promise to invest money and generate high returns.
 Instead, they fund returns to existing investors through funds collected from new investors.
 Essentially, the only way for any investor to make money is if more investors are continually recruited.

 Ponzi schemes got their name from Charles Ponzi, who ran a postage-stamp scam in the 1920s.
-Bernie Madoff, as other Ponzi scheme frontrunners, had to continuously scout out new investors to keep up the appearance of a successful investment firm.
+Madoff, as other Ponzi scheme frontrunners, had to continuously scout out new investors to keep up the appearance of a successful investment firm.